AnnotationPortal/DatathonandHackathon.github.io/README_update_2025.md

    - Reporting how the data was scraped and which guidelines were used to classify and annotate the data in a standardized way

 **Deliverables for Challenge #2 include:**
-   - Evaluation Metrics (the performance measure for the classifiers will be F1 scores)
+   - Evaluation Report + Metrics (the performance measure for the classifiers will be F1 scores)

 **You can earn bonus points:**
    - Gain +10 additional points for Challenge #1 by providing additional evaluation metrics, such as Cohen's Kappa or Krippendorff's Alpha, for Inter-Annotator Agreement (IAA).